Harris Or Trump: America Decides In Knife-edge Election - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2024) American voters deliver their verdict Tuesday after an extraordinarily turbulent election that will either make Kamala Harris the first woman president in US history or deliver Donald Trump a comeback that sends shockwaves around the world.

-As polling stations open nationwide on Election Day, Democratic vice president Harris, 60, and Republican former president Trump, 78, are dead-even in the tightest and most volatile White House race of modern times.
+As the first polling stations opened on Election Day, Democratic vice president Harris, 60, and Republican former president Trump, 78, are dead-even in the tightest and most volatile White House race of modern times.

-But despite a series of head-spinning twists in an unprecedented campaign -- from Harris's dramatic entrance when President Joe Biden dropped out in July, to Trump riding out two assassination attempts and a criminal conviction -- nothing has broken the deadlock in the opinion polls.
+But despite a series of head-spinning twists in the campaign -- from Harris's dramatic entrance when President Joe Biden dropped out in July, to Trump riding out two assassination attempts and a criminal conviction -- nothing has broken the deadlock in the opinion polls.

 A final outcome may not be known for several days if the results are as close as the polls suggest, adding to the tension in a deeply divided nation.

-The world is meanwhile anxiously watching as the outcome will have major implications for conflicts in the middle East, for Russia's war in Ukraine, and for tackling climate change -- which Trump calls a hoax.
+The world is anxiously watching, as the outcome will have major implications for conflicts in the middle East, for Russia's war in Ukraine, and for tackling climate change -- which Trump calls a hoax.

 Harris and Trump are effectively tied in the seven main swing states -- Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, Wisconsin.